Ares Capital Corporation (ARCC) Shares Up Despite Recent Market Volatility

 ARCC’s Market Performance

-The stock of Ares Capital Corporation (ARCC) has seen a -1.17% decrease in the past week, with a -0.87% drop in the past month, and a -1.06% fall in the past quarter.
-The volatility ratio for the week is 1.29%, and the volatility levels for the past 30 days are at 1.44% for ARCC.
-The simple moving average for the last 20 days is -0.88% for ARCC stock, with a simple moving average of 2.32% for the last 200 days.
+The stock of Ares Capital Corporation (ARCC) has seen a 0.10% increase in the past week, with a 0.36% rise in the past month, and a 0.73% gain in the past quarter.
+The volatility ratio for the week is 0.98%, and the volatility levels for the past 30 days are at 1.37% for ARCC.
+The simple moving average for the last 20 days is -0.91% for ARCC stock, with a simple moving average of 2.24% for the last 200 days.

 Analysts’ Opinion of ARCC